RPS50/pythonLabs/README.md

 "..." in course

 20
-PYTHON FOR BEGINNERS
+PYTHON FOR Pros
-python for beginners
+python for Pros
-Python for Beginners
+Python for Pros
 4
-Jython for Beginners
+Jython for Pros
 True
 False